daguilarm/belich-tables/README.md

 > :warning: **This package is currently under development**: Be very careful here!

 This package is base on the https://github.com/rappasoft/laravel-livewire-tables package.
-Since there seems to be no mayor updates or improvements, I have decided to proceed with this package on my own.

 ## Requirements